lcarnevale/upy-driver-yl69/README.md

-# Resistive Soil Moisture Programming in MicroPython
+# Resistive Soil Moisture Driver in MicroPython
-This project contains a MicroPython programming example for the resistive soil moisture sensor (YL-69), which measures the volumetric water content in soil, providing in output the voltage value.
+This project contains a MicroPython driver for the resistive soil moisture sensor (YL-69 or HL-69), which measures the volumetric water content in soil, providing in output the voltage value.

 The picture below shows the proper operation of the sensor.
 A lower output voltage is the result of sensing a wet soil, whereas a higher output voltage is the result of sensing a dry soil.